 Joy In Repetition was released on Graffiti Bridge in 1990 (keeping the opening segue, but coming from We Can Funk instead of The Ball).
 Rockhard In A Funky Place was planned for release on “The Black Album” in 1987, but finally received an official release in the same form with “The Black Album” in 1994.

-Crystal Ball was released in the same form as the title track of the 1998 triple-album of previously-unreleased tracks Crystal Ball.
-Rebirth Of The Flesh was released in a live rehearsal form by the NPG Music Club, in 2001.
-The Ball was reworked as No (released on Lovesexy in 1988) and later included in its original form on the Sign O’ The Times Deluxe in 2020.
+Crystal Ball was released in the same form as the title track of the 1998 triple-album of previously-unreleased tracks Crystal Ball, Rebirth Of The Flesh was released in a live rehearsal form by the NPG Music Club in 2001, and its original studio rendition was released on the Sign O’ The Times Super Deluxe Edition in 2020, albeit not in the version with the coda segueing into Housequake (on Camille) / Play In The Sunshine (on Crystal Ball).
+The Ball, finally, was reworked as No (released on Lovesexy in 1988) and later included in its original form on the Sign O’ The Times Super Deluxe Edition in 2020.